EmanAlmuqati/EmanAlmuqati/README.md

 ### Hi there 👋, my name is Eman

-Student majoring in information systems in the software engineering department at UQU, Interested in AI, mobile application development
+Fresh Graduate specializing in information systems from the software engineering department at UQU, Interested in AI, mobile application development

 Skills: